-- 1Chairman of the nominations committee of which all Directors are members. - 2Chairman of the audit committee of which all Directors are members. - 3Chairman of the management engagement committee of which all Directors are members. - 4Mr Firth intends to retire from the Board and as chairman of the audit committee before the Company's AGM in June 2019.
+- Chairman of the Nominations Committee of which all Directors are members. - Chairman of the Audit Committee of which all Directors are members.

+Chairman of the Management Engagement Committee of which all Directors are members and appointed as Senior Independent Director on 7 May 2019.

+Mr Firth intends to retire from the Board and as Chairman of the Audit Committee before the Company's AGM in June 2019.